Parenting ADHD Behaviors requires a different way of thinking.

 The variety within the Odysseyware lessons includes audio, visual, and the highlighted text .
 These combined modes of learning create a varied learning environment.
 The audio-visual nature of the program is likely to hold the attention of kids with ADHD better than standard curricula too.
 You can request a demo of the Odysseyware.
 If you like it, you can buy a one-year subscription that will provide your child with unlimited access to their courses.
 If your child finishes one course, he can just move on to the next!

-I hope these options for cool reading games will help you find a great practice program for your child.
+I hope these options will help you find a great practice program for your child.
 When our kids dislike reading, anything we can do to engage them is worthwhile!

 You CAN teach your child to be organized through the use of these three Organization Tips and five Organization Ideas.

 If your child is chronically disorganized, it can be a real challenge for your child to be successful in school.